-- Mridangam, Veena, Flute, Violin and Talam are some of the instruments used in Bharatanatyam performance.
+- Mridangam, Veena, Flute, Violin, and Talam are some of the instruments used in Bharatanatyam performance.

 - Kathak is intermingled with the culture of North India.
 This classical dance form is associated with the recital art of storytelling.
-Kathak has been patronized in Banaras, Lucknow and Jaipur.
+Kathak has been patronized in Banaras, Lucknow, and Jaipur.

 - The dancer playing a noble hero or god wears green makeup on the face, while the dance playing a demon smears his face in green with red marks on the cheeks.
 Chenda, Cymbals, and Maddalam are the instruments used in Kathakali shows.

-- Kuchipudi has evolved from the Bhagavatmela tradition and differed from other Indian classical dance forms by the use of speech.
+- Kuchipudi has evolved from the Bhagavatmela tradition and differed from other Indian classical dance forms through the use of speech.
 This classical dance of India owes its origin to the Telugu Brahmins in Kuchelapuram Village, who were known for their expertise in staging the mythological legends through dance, drama and music.

 - The Kuchipudi dance moves are faster than those of any other classical dance.
 It is performed to both the Carnatic music and the Hindustani Music.